-Where your circumstances change or you move house during the financial year, you should let the council know straight away so that your bill can be adjusted accordingly.
+Where your circumstances change or you move house during the financial year, you should let us know straight away so that your bill can be adjusted accordingly.

-The bill will show how the charge is calculated including elements for precepting authorities/organisations e.g. the fire brigade.
+Your bill will show how the charge is calculated including elements for precepting authorities e.g. the fire brigade.
 It will also show any discounts/exemptions or benefits you have applied for and the council believes you are entitled to.

 Our Council Tax pages will assist you with any queries and help you to manage your Council Tax bill, see the following: